 What are your thoughts on Koreatown?

-Koreatown is a very convenient and comfortable place to live in.
+Koreatown is a very convenient and comfortable place to live.
 We are able to access a lot of information and when we’re curious about something, we can get answers or at least information very quickly.
-There’s a Korean Association as well as Korean information centers in Koreatown that we can easily get access to.
+There’s Korean associations as well as Korean information centers in Koreatown that we can easily access.
 When we first came back to Koreatown after living in the suburbs, we didn’t really have the need to look for informational centers, but since I am getting older, I’ve been looking for medical institutions nearby and Koreatown provides a lot of information about that.
 I usually provide information to friends who live far away.
 I just love living in Koreatown.

 Where is your favorite place in Koreatown?

 As of right now, Griffith Park is my favorite place because it is one of the few places I am able to go.
 I wake up early every day and hike from 5:30 a.m. to 6:00 a.m.
 There aren’t a lot of people during this time so I don’t have to worry too much about coming in contact with others.
 I am also part of a team consisting of my church friends, and together, we drink tea and exercise at our own pace.
 We usually walk and stretch and my morning is pretty busy.